What Is IDX?

-- Step 2: agent adds to mls. agent adds the home to the MLS database.
+- Step 2: Agent adds listing to MLS.
+Agent adds the seller’s home to the MLS database.

-- Step 4: realtor searches databse. agent searches the MLS for a match.
+- Step 4: Agent searches database.
+Agent searches the MLS for a match.

 As only MLS members could access the database, buyers sometimes had a difficult time finding their ideal property.

 IDX was created to solve this problem.
 With the formation of new rules and policies, real estate agents and brokers could display parts of the MLS database on their website using IDX.

 Following the creation of IDX policies, MLSs began to offer basic IDX search products as a benefit to their members and property searching soon became a vital part of any real estate website.